 How long do you have to work somewhere before you can claim compensation for an accident at work in Pontardawe?
 That is a question we are often asked, and the answer is very simple, there is no timescale.
 If you are injured in an accident at work in Pontardawe within the first hour of your first day, you are just as entitled to compensation as someone who has worked there 20 years.

 When it comes to health and safety measures, the work place has to be a safe place to be, not just for the workforce, but also for visitors to the business as well.
-There could be delivery drivers, waste collectors, telephone engineers and all manner of other people attending the business premises for all sorts of reasons, and if one of them has an accident because of the negligence of your employer, they are entitled to claim compensation from them, even though they are not an employee.
+There could be delivery drivers, waste collectors, telephone engineers and all manner of other people attending the business premises for all sorts of reasons, and if one of them has an accident because of the negligence of your employer then they are entitled to claim compensation from them.

 Making sure an accident at work in Pontardawe does not happen